Jeonkwan/lightsail-proxy/README.md

 ## Prerequisites ✅

-- A Namecheap domain with Dynamic DNS enabled and at least one A record created for the subdomain you plan to use.
+- A Namecheap domain with Dynamic DNS enabled and at least one A record created for the subdomain you plan to use (skip the Dynamic DNS token when deploying `less-vision-reality`, which talks directly to the Lightsail static IP).
 - Terraform 1.6.6 (matches the automated checks), AWS credentials with Lightsail permissions, and the AWS CLI profile referenced in your variables (`lightsail-proxy/config.tf:1`).
 - SSH key pair: the public key will be imported into Lightsail and the private key will be used for SSH/Mosh connections (`lightsail-proxy/variables.tf:38`).
 - Optional but handy: `mosh` installed locally to use the generated command in the outputs.